non/antimirov/README.md

 `[:digit:]` from POSIX).
 It's fairly straightforward to add support for reading these, but a bit tricker figuring out when to emit them.

-There is signficant room for improvement of the NFA/DFA implementations (they have not been the primary focus of the project so far).
+There is room for improvement of the automata implementations (particularly `antimirov.NFA`).
 Relatedly, we could add support for searching instead of just matching.

 There is major room for improvement for the HTML/JS tool (the current version was optimized for what was easy for the author to produce).